gonzalobravoargentina/SupplementaryMaterials_Bravo-et-al.2021/DataClean/README.md

 - `CM_visual.csv`: Cover of the quadrat estimated in the field.
 Used to compare the performance against the Robot labelling of the photo quadrats
 - `CM_HumanRobot`: bind of Human and Robot community matrices only with common labels. `NA` has been replace by zero.
 - `CM_VisualRobot`: bind of Visual (field) and Robot community matrices only with common labels. `NA` has been replace by zero.

+- `DF_HumanRobot`: long_format version of the combined community matrices of Human and Robot.
+Labels are under `Label` and cover estimates under `Cover`
+- `DF_VisualRobot`: long_format version of the combined community matrices of Visual and Robot.
+Labels are under `Label` and cover estimates under `Cover`